This photo series documents a full day at Josh Ocean View Villa in Cemagi, Badung, Bali from dawn to dusk.

 Inside, the villa’s open layout makes the most of its surroundings.

-From the living and dining areas, you can see lush of greenery and catch glimpses of the ocean through the tall palms.
+From the living and dining areas, you look out toward lush greenery and catch glimpses of the ocean through tall palms.

-As the sun sets, the villa gives you two great ways to close the day.
+As the sun sets, the villa offers two ways to end the day:

-Either on the rooftop, looking out toward the beach.
+Up on the rooftop, looking out toward the beach,

-Or on the balcony with your favorite company.
+or quietly on the balcony, with your favorite company.

-And exactly what a day in Bali should end like.
+Exactly how a day in Bali should end.

 This was my personal take on documenting a designed living space like an editorial feature, not a just another AirBnB photoshoot.